OpenRedstoneEngineers/Privacy-Policy/minecraft_server.md

 ## How do we collect your data?

 You directly provide ORE with all of the data we collect.
-We collect data and process data when you connect to our server and when you perform any actions in the game.
+We collect and process your data when you connect to our server and when you perform any actions in the game.

 ## How will we use your data?